Copyright and License FAQ

 What if I have adapted my materials from others’ materials that are on the Energy and Equity Portal?

 You have permission to adapt anything you find on the Energy and Equity Portal and contribute it as an adaptation.
-Once our adaptation feature is working, you will be able to mark your contribution as an adaptation to use our step-by-step process where we’ll ask you to identify the resource(s) you adapted from.
+When you contribute a curricular resource to the Portal, you can mark your contribution as an adaptation and we’ll walk you through a step-by-step process and ask you to identify the resource(s) you adapted from.
 Once you’ve answered these questions, we’ll make sure your resource is listed on the Portal with proper credit given to the original author(s).
 You don’t need to do anything else to secure permission or give credit.

 What if adapted my materials from others’ materials that are NOT on the Energy and Equity Portal?